Kolda

-Kolda (كولدا; Wolof: Koldaa) is a city located in southern Senegal.
+Kolda (كولدا; Wolof: Koldaa) is a city and urban commune located in southern Senegal.
 It is the capital city of Kolda Region and Kolda Department, a region known historically and popularly as Haute Casamance.

 History

-The name Kolda derives from the name of the city's founder Koly Dado who first created a settlement near the shores of the Casamance River.
+The name Kolda derives from the name of the city's founder Koly Dado who first established a settlement near the banks of the Casamance River.

 Administration

 Kolda is the chief city of Kolda Department and of the Kolda Region.

 Geography

 The city is located on National Road 6, also called the "southern route" due to the fact that it goes from Dakar to Ziguinchor through Tambacounda, Vélingara and Kolda.
 Dakar, the capital city of Sénégal, is located 670 kilometers from Kolda.